-The CareAllies Embedded Care Coordination (ECC) Program provides onsite practice support to assist Physicians in providing quality care and achieving better clinical outcomes.
-The Embedded Care Coordinator (ECC) is typically a CareAllies employed RN or LVN.
-The ECC is a dedicated resource that is embedded in the IPA Physician's office.
-Responsibilities of the ECC include but are not limited to:
+The CareAllies Embedded Care Coordination (ECC) Program provides practice support to assist Physicians in providing quality care and achieving better clinical outcomes.
+The Embedded Care Coordinator (ECC) is typically an RN or LVN.
+The ECC is a dedicated resource assigned to a Physician's office.